SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 action jumps, one can create one `MassActionJump` to handle the mass action jumps, and create a number of `ConstantRateJumps` to handle the non-mass action jumps.

+`RegularJump`s are optimized for regular jumping algorithms like tau-leaping and hybrid algorithms. `ConstantRateJump`s and `MassActionJump`s are optimized for SSA algorithms. `ConstantRateJump`s and `VariableRateJump`s can be added to standard DiffEq algorithms since they are simply callbacks, while `RegularJump`s require special algorithms. `MassActionJump`s are currently specialized for pure discrete SSA simulations.

 #### Defining a Regular Jump